What Type of Birth Injury Compensation Can My Family?

 Dealing with a birth injury diagnosis can be difficult, but our attorneys can help.
 The ABC Law Centers: Birth Injury Lawyers team focuses exclusively on birth injury and are dedicated to earning justice for families like yours.

-The Legal Process of Seeking Birth Injury Compensation
+The Legal Process of Pursuing Birth Injury Compensation

 Initial Consultation and Investigation

-Your first step might be an initial consultation with ABC Law Centers: Birth Injury Lawyers, during which you share the circumstances of your child’s injury.
-The legal team then reviews hospital records, tests, imaging studies, and other relevant documents.
+Your first step might be an initial consultation with ABC Law Centers: Birth Injury Lawyers, during which you tell us about your child’s injury.
+Our legal team then reviews hospital records, tests, imaging studies, and other relevant documents.
 Our in-house nurses will further review your child’s records to determine if the birth injury likely resulted from negligent care.

 Filing a Birth Injury Lawsuit

-If the investigation indicates medical malpractice, a local attorney may file a complaint in the appropriate jurisdiction.
-This legal document outlines the factual and legal bases for the claim and identifies the medical provider(s) and facility as defendants.
+If the investigation reveals that there was medical malpractice, we file a complaint in the appropriate jurisdiction.
+This legal document outlines the factual and legal bases for the lawsuit and identifies the medical provider(s) and facility as defendants.
 Once the complaint is filed, the legal process formally begins.

 Discovery and Expert Testimony